 Similar stories

-OC Peter Le Voir (1972) returns to Cranbrook School to reminisce, share his entrepreneurial journey and continue his generous support for future generations More...
+OC Peter Le Voir (1972) returns to Cranbrook School to reminisce, share his entrepreneurial journey and continue his gen… More...

 Sophia Nasif inspires students with her journey as a multimedia artist, cultural advocate and environmental storyteller More...